sistemasnegros/backend-skeleton-golang/README.md

 ## 🧐 About <a name = "about"></a>

-This project serves as a skeleton for a scalable application with Vite + React, as it has a basic implementation of the following:
+This project serves as a skeleton for a scalable application with Golang, as it has a basic implementation of the following:

 - Dependency Injection
 - Validation DTO
 - Security (Json Web Token)
 - Handlers Error
 - Guards
 - Module Auth
 - Module Users

 ## 🏁 Getting Started <a name = "getting_started"></a>